 The 1050 model of Stamina is an affordable yet complete solution for those who want to achieve their fitness goals while staying at home.

-There is a range of other rowing machines under the Stamina brand, but if you are looking for something basic yet useful, then you considered the right machine.
+There is a range of other rowing machines under the Stamina brand, but if you are looking for something basic yet useful, then you’ve considered the right model.

 - designed with a lightweight body,

 - comes with dual handles to emulate the actual rowing